uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 The course will be given as a master's level course.
 We may consider allowing especially motivated bachelor students to take the course.

-Admission requirements, learning goals, exam information and other administrative information is [here](https://uit.no/utdanning/emner/emne/822449/inf-3910-8).

-	[Timeplan](https://timeplan.uit.no/emne_timeplan.php?sem=24v&module=INF-3910-8-1#week=1-25) has information about the rooms used for the lecture and group
+Admission requirements, learning goals, exam information and other administrative information is [on the uit websites](https://uit.no/utdanning/emner/emne/822449/inf-3910-8).
+You can also find the course schedule / information about the rooms used for the lecture and group [on timeplan.uit.no](https://timeplan.uit.no/emne_timeplan.php?sem=24v&module=INF-3910-8-1#week=1-25).

 ## Staff and collaborators
 * Lars Ailo Bongo <lars.ailo.bongo@uit.no> (responsible professor).